FriendsOfECMAScript/BenGorCookies/README.md

 ![Snapshot](https://raw.githubusercontent.com/BenGorJS/Cookies/master/snapshot.png)

 Everybody needs the cookies component in his website.
-Style this element is not very complex but the task is quite repetitive so, keeping in mind this use case BenGorCookies provides a robust and lightweight (only 4kb with minified version) solution to build cookies component.
+Style this element is not very complex but the task is quite repetitive so, keeping in mind this use case BenGorCookies provides a robust and lightweight (less than 3kb) solution to build cookies component.

 ##Installation
 The recommended and the most suitable way to install is through *NPM*.